SAP/abap-file-formats/doc/specification.md

 If no description is given, either the title if it is provided or the componenet name tranformed to camel case is shown in the JSON schema.

 ### Enum Values
 To pass enum values to a JSON schema, a type and a constant are specified.
-The constant consists of the internel (ABAP) values, the names of its components are written as external (JSON) values.
-Descriptions of the enum values are passed in the same way as above.
+The names of the components of the constant are written as external (JSON) values to the JSON schema after being transformed to camel case.
+The corresponding values of the components represent the internel (ABAP) values.
+Descriptions of the enum values are passed to the schema in the same way as above.

-The type specifies the underlying data type and links to the constant via the following ABAP Doc annotation.
+The type specifies the underlying data type and links to the constant via the following annotation.
 ```abap
 "! $values {@link source_name.data:category_name}
 ```